Tuesday, November 19 /

 Contraceptives Method Use, Discontinuation and Failure Rates and Their Determinants in Poor Urban Settings in Ghana: An Analysis Using Data from Kumasi in Southern Ghana •

 Ayaga Bawah, Regional Institute for Population Studies; Patrick Asuming, University of Ghana; Elizabeth G. Henry , Harvard T.H.
-Chan School of Public Health; Caesar Agula, University of Ghana, Regional Institute for Population Studies; Charles Asabere, University of Ghana, Regional Institute for Population Studies; Ryoko Sato, Harvard School of Public Health; David Canning, Harvard University; Iqbal Shah, Harvard T.H.
+Chan School of Public Health; Caesar Agula, Regional Institute for Population Studies (RIPS), University of Ghana; Charles Asabere, University of Ghana, Regional Institute for Population Studies; Ryoko Sato, Harvard School of Public Health; David Canning, Harvard University; Iqbal Shah, Harvard T.H.
 Chan School of Public Health.

 The Demand for Birth Control: Trends and Regional Patterns •